Policies and Procedures

 PROCEDURE

-Initial establishment of course credit hours: When new courses are approved by the TCSJ Strategic Leadership Team and Academic Affairs Committee, course credit hours assigned will be evaluated for appropriateness based on a review of the course description, which includes student learning outcomes, texts, and other resources used, course requirements, and detailed course outlines.
+When new courses are approved by the TCSJ Strategic Leadership Team and Academic Affairs Committee, course credit hours assigned will be evaluated for appropriateness based on a review of the course description, which includes course learning outcomes, texts, and other resources used, course requirements, and detailed course outlines.

-Periodic review: Application of the Credit Hour Policy shall be reviewed and documented during the Academic Program Review process to ensure that credit hour assignments are accurate, reliable, and appropriate to graduate work.
+Application of the Credit Hour Policy shall be reviewed and documented during the Academic Program Review process to ensure that credit hour assignments are accurate, reliable, and appropriate to graduate work.
 Evidence to support credit hour assignments includes course syllabi, course learning outcomes, assignment schedules, and class schedules identifying the times that classes meet (if applicable).

 POLICY

 The purpose of these laws is to ensure that students with disabilities have equal access to educational opportunities.
-A student with learning disabilities may need accommodations and/ or aids.
+A student with learning disabilities may need accommodations and/or aids.

 Faculty members are not required to lower academic requirements or to change fundamental learning outcomes of the course.
 The purpose of providing alternate assessment arrangements is to ensure that a fair measurement is made of the student’s achievement, not the functional limitations caused by the disability.

-It is the responsibility of the student to understand their disability and communicate appropriate accommodations to staff and/or faculty; and, make timely arrangements for support services with the instructor.
+It is the responsibility of the student to understand their disability and communicate appropriate accommodations to staff and/or faculty; and make timely arrangements for support services with the instructor.

 Program directors coordinate support for students with disabilities so they may participate fully and not be excluded or denied access to any college program or activity on the basis of their disability.
 “No qualified individual with a disability shall, on the basis of disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by any public entity” (Americans with Disabilities Act of 1990, Sec 35.130 (a), Amended 2010).
 We also aim to help students who experience temporary medical conditions and injuries who may need accommodations.
 Furthermore, we are willing to consult with any student about services we provide.